 - Anna Valeva, CIT, Macomb campus faculty, representing CBT/Economics & Decision Sciences

-- Terry Smith, CIT, Macomb campus faculty, representing COEHS/Curriculum & Instruction
+- Vacant, CIT, Macomb campus faculty, representing COEHS/Curriculum & Instruction

 - Keith Boeckelman, Political Science Department, representing the Chairs Council